+Plant labels may tell you how much sun exposure a plant needs, but the terms can be confusing.
 You’ve seen the words, but what do partial sun and partial shade mean?
 Are they the same thing?
-Sun exposure is an important part of knowing where to put your plants.
+No. Let's find out why.

 Full sun means 6 to 8 hours of direct sunlight every day.
 Full sun is usually found on the south side of your house (assuming you live in the northern hemisphere).
-Full sun plants are your go-getters.
+Plants that thrive in full sun are your go-getters.
 Most summer crops prefer full sun.
-Artichokes, cucumbers, eggplant, fruit and nut trees, peppers, squash, tomatoes, and most herbs need 8 to 10 hours of direct sunlight each day.
+Artichokes, fruit and nut trees, herbs, melon and tomato family members need 8 to 10 hours of direct sunlight during the growing season.
 Plants with silver or gray foliage also prefer full sun.

-Partial sun means 3 to 6 hours of sunlight in the afternoon.
-Partial sun is usually found on the west side of your house.
+Partial sun means 3 to 6 hours of sunlight in the afternoon, usually found on the west side of your house.
 We can call these the late sleepers of the plant world.
-They need time to wake up and may not be ready to deal with sunlight until later in the day.
-Artichokes, asparagus, beans, beets, blackberries, broccoli, cabbage, carrots, cauliflower, chives, leeks, cilantro, garlic, kale, lettuce, melons, mint, onions, oregano, peas, potatoes, radishes, raspberries, rutabagas, Swiss chard, and turnips can be grown in partial sun.
+They need time to wake up and may not be ready to deal with sunlight until later.
+Alliums, blackberries, peas, and root crops can be grown in partial sun.

 Partial shade means 3 to 6 hours of morning sun with protection from more intense midday and afternoon sun.
 These are your early risers.
-Artichokes, arugula, asparagus, beans, blackberries, bok choy, Brussels sprouts, cauliflower, endive, garlic, kale, lettuce, mustard greens, onions, radishes, raspberries, spinach, and Swiss chard grow well in partial shade.
+Leafy greens, raspberries, and Swiss chard grow well in partial shade.

-If you have a garden with traditional rows, your plants will get the most sun exposure if your rows are oriented in north-south directions and your tallest plants are at the northern end of your garden plot.
+If you garden using traditional rows, your plants will get the most sun exposure if those rows run north to south and your tallest plants are at the northern end of your garden plot.